 Sustaining the Environment

 The world of environmental geophysics is among the most varied of the applied sciences.
-Generally, the term describes the application of geophysics to study the uppermost part of the earth’s crust which is the part of the earth that humans interact with directly.
+Generally, the term describes the application of geophysics to the study of the uppermost part of the Earth’s crust, which is the part of the Earth that humans interact with directly.

 Environmental geophysics includes the study of